Janet Museveni

 Janet Kainembabazi Museveni (born 24 June 1948) is a Ugandan politician and the First Lady of Uganda since 1986.
-She is married to Yoweri Museveni (the incumbent president of Uganda).
+She is married to Yoweri Kaguta Museveni Tibuhaburwa, the incumbent president of Uganda.

-She has been Cabinet Minister of Education and Sports since 6 June 2016, although her own education record is questioned, she later graduated at Uganda Christian University, Mukono in Masters Art in organisational Leadership and Management on 30 October 2015.
-She previously served as Minister for Karamoja Affairs in the Ugandan Cabinet from 27 May 2011 until 6 June 2016.
+She has been Cabinet Minister of Education and Sports since 6 June 2016 in the 11th and 12th Parliaments of Uganda.
+Although her own education record is questioned, she later graduated at Uganda Christian University, Mukono in Masters Art in organisational Leadership and Management on 30 October 2015.
+She previously served as Minister for Karamoja Affairs in the Ugandan Cabinet from 27 May 2011 to 6 June 2016.

 She also served as the elected Member of Parliament representing Ruhaama County in Ntungamo District, between 2011 and 2016.
 She published her autobiography, My Life's Journey, in 2011.

 Early life and marriage

 Janet Kainembabazi Kataaha was born in Kajarra County, Ntungamo District to Mr. Edward Birori and Mrs. Mutesi.
 She attended Kyamate Primary School, and Bweranyangi Girls' Senior Secondary School in Uganda.
 She was awarded a Master of Arts in Organisational Leadership and Management on 30 October 2015 from Uganda Christian University.

-Janet Museveni went into exile in 1971 because they were plundering Uganda, when Idi Amin toppled the Milton Obote regime in a military coup.
+Janet Museveni went into exile in 1971 because they were plundering Uganda, when Idi Amin Dada toppled the Milton Obote regime in a military coup.
 She married Yoweri Museveni in August 1973.
 When Idi Amin's regime fell from power in April 1979, she moved back to Uganda from Tanzania where she had been living in exile with her husband.

 In February 1981 when Yoweri Museveni launched his guerrilla war against the government of President Obote, Janet Museveni and her children re-located to Nairobi, Kenya, where they lived with family friends until 1983.
 In 1983, they moved to Gothenburg, Sweden, and stayed there until May 1986, four months after Museveni's National Resistance Army had seized power in Kampala.